 - The City has over 11 loan programs for homeowners, landlords, and mixed use property owners.

-- City Development staff will guide applicants to the program that fits their needs and program guidelines.
+- Neighborhood Services Division staff will guide applicants to the program that fits their needs and program guidelines.

 - Housing staff includes a Housing Technician to assist with guiding work specifications, estimates, and quality.